Pumpkin pie: History

 The pumpkin is native to North America.
 The pumpkin was an early export to France; from there it was introduced to Tudor England, and the flesh of the "pompion" was quickly accepted as pie filling.
-The Columbian Exchange is credited with the fusion of ingredients needed to create pumpkin pie.
-Those ingredients consisted of European wheat, North American pumpkins, and sugar from the Canary Islands.
+The Columbian exchange is credited with the fusion of ingredients needed to create pumpkin pie, including European wheat, North American pumpkins, and sugar from the Canary Islands.
 During the seventeenth century, pumpkin pie recipes with the pumpkin sliced, fried and then baked in a pie crust with butter, sugar and raisins could be found in English cookbooks, such as Hannah Woolley's The Gentlewoman's Companion and The Queen-like Closet Pumpkin "pies" made by early American colonists were more likely to be a savory soup made and served in a pumpkin than a sweet custard in a crust.
 Pumpkins were also stewed and made into ale by colonists.
 An early appearance of a more modern, custard-like pumpkin pie was in American Cookery, a cookbook published in 1796.
 It used a sweet custard filling in a pie crust, with spices similar to the ones used today.

 It was not until the early nineteenth century that recipes appeared in Canadian cookbooks, or that pumpkin pie became a common addition to the Thanksgiving dinner.
-The Pilgrims brought the pumpkin pie back to New England.
+The Pilgrims brought the pumpkin pie back to New England after learning recipes from the Northeastern Native Americans in 1621.
 In the United States after the Civil War, the pumpkin pie was resisted in Southern states as a symbol of Yankee culture imposed on the South, where there was no tradition of eating pumpkin pie.
 Many Southern cooks instead made sweet potato pie, or added bourbon and pecans to give the pumpkin pie a Southern touch.

-Today, throughout much of Canada and the United States, it is traditional to serve pumpkin pie after Thanksgiving dinner.
+Today, throughout much of Canada and the United States, it is traditional to serve pumpkin pie after Thanksgiving dinner and sometimes while celebrating Christmas.

 Pumpkin pies were discouraged from Thanksgiving dinners in the United States in 1947 as part of a voluntary egg rationing campaign promoted by the Truman Administration, mainly because of the eggs used in the recipe.
 This was a part of President Truman's Citizen's Food Committee task force, designed to ration food consumption in the United States in hopes to provide more foreign food assistance to Europe post World War II.
 Part of the campaign included an "Egg-less & Poultry-less Thursday", which began in October 1947, and with Thanksgiving Day always occurring on a Thursday, there was a considerable backlash among American consumers against this.
 Truman was true to his word, and no pumpkin pie was served at the White House for Thanksgiving in 1947.